AtlasOfLivingAustralia/bie-plugin/README.md

 ### Getting started

 [Download Grails](https://grails.org/download.html) version 3.2.11 or later.
-Checkout both this repository and [ala-bie](https://github.com/AtlasOfLivingAustralia/ala-bie) into the same directory.
+Fork and then checkout both this repository and [ala-bie](https://github.com/AtlasOfLivingAustralia/ala-bie) into the same directory.

 To run and be able to make changes to the plugin "in place", edit these files in `ala-bie`:
 * `build.gradle`
 * `settings.gradle`

 and change the following variable `inplace = true` in both files and save.
 Run the app with `grails run-app` and any changes made in `bie-plugin` will be reflected in the running web application.

+Customisations of code and i18n files should be made in the copy of `ala-bie` (note: and file in the `bie-plugin` can be copied and pasted into `ala-bie` and this will override the plugin version).
+Bug fixes and enhancement for `bie-plugin` should be provided via a pull request.

 ### Languages